sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 Checkout the [scripting capabilities](../scripting/) that makes it easy to test multiple pages.

 ### I want to test on different CPU speeds how do I do that?
 If you use Chrome you can use <code>--chrome.CPUThrottlingRate</code>.
+However there's a bug in Chromedriver so this only works if you run with the `--headless` parameter.

 ### Throttle or not throttle your connection?
 **PLEASE, YOU NEED TO ALWAYS THROTTLE YOUR CONNECTION!** You should always throttle/limit the connectivity because it will make it easier for you to find regressions.
 If you don't do it, you can run your tests with different connectivity profiles and regressions/improvements that you see is caused by your servers flaky internet connection.
 Check out our [connectivity guide]({{site.baseurl}}/documentation/sitespeed.io/connectivity/).